milangupta4/milangupta4.github.io/_posts/2025-01-29-zepto-search-recommendations-case.md

 featured_image_alt: "Zepto strives to make the online purchase journey ever more frictionless"
 ---

 Zepto has revolutionized Quick Commerce sector in India.
-Powered by an outstanding Product, Tech and on-ground logistics operations, Zepto has achieved $3 billion in Annualized Gross Order value.
+Powered by an outstanding User experience, a Tech with near-zero latency, and superlative On-ground logistics, Zepto has achieved $3 billion in Annualized Gross Order value.

 For context on its growth - Zepto hit $1 bn Annualized GOV only 9 months earlier in April 2024.